davewragg/davewragg.github.io/about.md

 Will there be a book 3 for Articles of Faith?
 (A Black Hawks III, Righteous II etc)

 > Short answer: Not for now; the series is complete at two books.
 That said, I do know exactly what happens next, so maybe if the commercial demand were _enormous_ ...
 Never say never.

+Where can I get signed copies of your books?

+> You can still get the odd first edition from [Goldsboro Books](https://goldsborobooks.com/search?q=david+wragg&options%5Bprefix%5D=last), and [the Broken Binding](https://www.thebrokenbinding.co.uk/search-results?q=david+wragg) usually have stock

+How tall are you really?

+> Roughly 198cm, depending on sock thickness

 ## Press resources